josephslab/josephslab.github.io/_pages/team.md

 Fun fact: Has won a dance battle! (song was Rain on me by Lady Gaga ft.
 Ariana Grande)
 <br><br><br><br><br><br><br><br><br><br>

+### Kennedy Barnes (Undergrad)
+Kennedy is a junior Global Health & Nutrition major here at MSU she has been a part of the lab since May 2023.
+She loves to bake cinnamon rolls.

 ### Aryman Seghal (Undergrad)
 Aryman is a sophomore Neuroscience and Human Biology major with a minor in Business and Health Promotion here at MSU he has been a part of the lab since Summer 2022.
 He also is a second degree black belt in American Martial Arts!